teddyam/teams-agent-accelerator-templates/python/computer_use_agent/README.md

 3. The agent will perform the requested actions, showing screenshots and asking for approval when needed
 4. You can pause the agent at any time during its operation
 5. The agent will display results in adaptive cards

-### Browser Mode Limitations

-Instead of a sandboxed computer, you also have the ability to use browser mode.
-This will use Playwright to open a browser and interact with it.

-#### Prerequisites

-1. Set `USE_BROWSER=true` in the .env file
-2. Run `playwright install` to install the browser

-#### Limitations

-- The agent cannot interact with browser UI elements like the navigation bar
-- Web interactions are limited to within the browser window

 ## Appendix